Maceris/Hemera/docs/faq.md

 These operators add more confusion than they solve when saving one character over something like `i += 1`.

 These operators are primarily used in for loops, which have ranged-based alternatives in this language that are even shorter and safer.

+## Why am I like this?

+Why is winter cold?